norixu/Revenant-Modded/README.md

 # Notes

-• Automatically removes existing `Revenant` UI on load
-• Asset caching supported
-• Designed for exploit or local UI environments
+• Designed for exploit's or local UI environments

 ---